JOP-Lee/READ/README.md

 ##  Scene Editing:

-We can move and remove the cars in different views.
+READ can move and remove the cars in different views.
 A panorama with larger view can be synthesized by changing the camera parameters.
 ![contents](./image/SceneEdit.jpg)

 ## Scene Stitching:

-Our model is able to synthesize the larger driving scenes and update local areas with obvious changes in road conditions.
+READ is able to synthesize the larger driving scenes and update local areas with obvious changes in road conditions.
 ![contents](./image/Scene_Stitching.jpg)

 ## Novel View Synthesis: